-As outlined in Section 1.2 of this report, while Rowan House and the former Laundry have some limited historic and architectural interest, this has been compromised by later alterations and changes to the building, and it is therefore considered that the significance of these buildings is not great enough for these structures to be considered 'non-designated heritage assets' and that their limited interest does not merit consideration in planning decisions.
+As outlined in Section 1.2 of this report, while Rowan House and the former Laundry have some limited historic and architectural interest, this has been compromised by later alterations and changes to the building, and it is therefore considered that the significance of these buildings is not great enough for these structures to be considered 'non-designated heritage assets'.
+All of the current buildings and structures on the site have been approved for demolition (planning reference 20/01322/ DEM).